ypid/dotfiles/windows/neo-vars/README.md

 This implements my [qNeo2](/qNeo2/) on Windows.

-My custom Autohotkey configuration is included as ./source/custom.ahk which provides some convenience for working on a Windows system.
-It provides as much of the shortcuts listed in my [shortcuts docs](/shortcuts.md) as possible.
+My custom Autohotkey configuration is included as [./source/custom.ahk](/windows/neo-vars/source/custom.ahk) which provides some convenience for working on a Windows system.
+It provides as much of the shortcuts listed in my [shortcuts docs](/docs/shortcuts.md) as possible.

+The upstream source code can be found in https://github.com/neo-layout/neo-layout/tree/master/windows/neo-vars/src.

 ## Usage

-Start neo20-all.exe as root.
+Start `qNeo2_ypid_custom.exe` as root.
+Normal user also works but not in application instances running under different user context (example, elevated permissions).

 ## Develop

 ### Install Autohotkey

 Use Autohotkey version between 1.1.15.0 and 1.1.25.02 to compile.
-Others are known to cause issues!
-For more infos, see https://wiki.neo-layout.org/wiki/Neo%20unter%20Windows%20einrichten/NeoVars
+[Others are known to cause issues!](https://wiki.neo-layout.org/ticket/504?replyto=description) For more infos, see https://wiki.neo-layout.org/wiki/Neo%20unter%20Windows%20einrichten/NeoVars

 Install via: